 There’s plenty to be thankful for in Fredericksburg, so grab the kids and your relatives and head to the Texas Hill Country for a fun Thanksgiving getaway!

-- Try your hand at holiday crafts and activities from the early 1900s at the Sauer-Beckmann Living History Farm on Saturday, November 28.
-This “Deck the Halls” event at Lyndon B. Johnson State Park will feature edible ornaments, wreath and candle making, and more!
+- Try your hand at holiday crafts and activities from the early 1900s at the Sauer-Beckmann Living History Farm on Saturday, Nov.
+26. This “Deck the Halls” event at Lyndon B. Johnson State Park will feature edible ornaments, wreath and candle making, and more.

-- Take it easy and casually shop the more than 150 shops, boutiques, and art galleries along Main Street.
+- Take it easy and casually shop the more than 150 shops, boutiques, and art galleries in Fredericksburg.
 Catch up on your Christmas list while admiring the holiday décor that makes everyone smile with holiday cheer.

-- Fill up your water bottles and hike the outdoors in Fredericksburg.
-While Enchanted Rock is the most popular outdoor adventure in town, it is fully booked up for the holiday week.
+- Fill up your water bottles at the Visitor Information Center's new water filling station and hike the outdoors in Fredericksburg.
+Because Enchanted Rock is the most popular outdoor adventure in town, it can book up fast during the holiday week.
 Fredericksburg's beautiful autumn scenery and cooler temperatures make for an enjoyable adventure.
 Don’t forget your camera!
 Note: Even when Enchanted Rock State Natural Area is not at capacity, it is recommended that you reserve a spot.
-You can make an advanced reservation by clicking here.
+Make an advanced reservation up to 30 days in advance, here.

 Discover more ideas for holiday fun in Fredericksburg.